rtyshyk/telegram-rag/README.md

 ## Highlights

 - Index DMs, groups, channels, and Saved Messages with Telethon and store content in Postgres
-- Hybrid Vespa retrieval (vector + BM25 + recency) with optional Cohere rerank
+- Hybrid Vespa retrieval (vector + BM25 + recency) with optional VoyageAI rerank
 - Chat workflow that compresses context, answers strictly from your data, and returns citations
 - Astro + React interface with login, filters, live search results, and model selection
 - Docker-first deployment with automatic Vespa package activation on startup